 This course has two major components - Tribal Leadership and Tribal Management and it explains at the ways in which managerial styles affect and enhance the development of both the organization and the workers supervised from the perspective of tribal organizations.
 Issues related to power, motivation, leadership styles, strategic directions unique to tribal organizations are also studied.
 Contemporary theories, principles and practices of management and supervision relevant to tribal organizations will be presented.
-Recommended: Successful completion of core business courses (Previously known as NAS 220/NASP 2330)
+Pre-/Co-Requisites: NASP 2010 and NASP 2300